mobile-directing-system/mds-server/docs/sites/address-book.rst

 Delete entry
 ============

-Deleting an entry, not being associated with the requesting user, requires the :ref:`permission.logistics.address-book.entry.delete.any` permission.
-If needed and provided, updating is done via:
+Deletes an address book entries and its channels.

 `DELETE /address-book/entries/<entry_id>`

+Permissions: Deleting an entry, not being associated with the requesting user, requires the :ref:`permission.logistics.address-book.entry.delete.any` permission.

+**Important**: An address book entry cannot be deleted when there are still intel deliveries pending to the address book entry.

 Retrieve entries
 ================